survivejs/react-book/manuscript/08_styling_react.md

 SmartCSS.injectStyles();
 ```

 The approach supports pseudoselectors.
-Ie. you could define a selector such as `.button:hover` and it would just work.
+I.e. you could define a selector such as `.button:hover` and it would just work.

 There are plans to introduce autoprefixing, better ways to deal with measurements, better APIs for complex properties and for a webpack plugin to extract the CSS into an external file.